 “Argentina is always obliged to fight for the championships.
 It’s always among the favourites because of the relevance of Argentinean football.
 I think we are in a good place now.
 We have a good opportunity of doing something big.
 We are calm and exited to achieve our goal.”

-Audemars Piguet is a manufacturer of Swiss watches founded in 1875 by watchmakers Jules Louis Audemars and Edward Auguste Piguet.
+Audemars Piguet is the oldest fine watchmaking manufacturers still in the hands of its founding families (Audemars and Piguet).
+Since 1875, the company has written some of the finest chapters in the history of Haute Horlogerie, including a number of world firsts.
+In the Vallée de Joux, at the heart of the Swiss Jura, numerous masterpieces are created in limited series embodying a remarkable degree of horological perfection, including daring sporty models, classic and traditional timepieces, splendid ladies’ jewellery-watches, as well as one-of-a-kind creations. www.audemarspiguet.com